๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 }

-✅ Enables your API to handle more concurrent requests efficiently.
+✅ Enables APIs to handle more concurrent requests efficiently

 5. ๐ Secure Endpoints Properly

 Never expose sensitive APIs without authentication.
-Use Spring Security with JWT or OAuth2 for proper access control.
+Use Spring Security with JWT or OAuth2.

 @EnableWebSecurity